tmortimer/urlfilter/README.md

 ## The Design
 I've implemented a configurable Filter Chain so that different storage and retrieval techniques could be evaluated.
 Full disclosure I didn't evaluate them, I picked what seemed the most complete and flexible.
 In the real world you would need to collect or estimate load patterns and run load tests against different configurations.

+The filters are chained together, and are accessed one after the other, as necessary to figure out if a URL is flagged.
+Please see each filter type for more details about how they can fit into the chain.

+## Filters
+### Fake
+This returns that a URL is found if it has "facebook" anywhere in it.
+This seems like a good thing to block ;).

+### Redis
+A Redis based filter.
+This could be local or remote.
+It would be possible to run even a distributed collection of *urlfilter* workers against a single Redis cluster.
+This might be a totally sufficient setup, but you'd need to load test it, evaluate latency characteristics, etc.

+If there are more filters after the Redis based filter, this will work like a cache.
+If it's not found it will check the next filter down the line.
+If implemented as a cache **maxmemory** and **maxmemory-policy** should probably be set as Redis config to control the cache behavior.

+### MySQL
+MySQL based filter.
+This can also be configured as a cache, however it makes more sense as the final stop in the filter chain.

+The URL itself is not used as an index, rather a CRC of the URL is computed and stored as the index.
+This way when searching for a given URL in the database the row is found using an integer based key.
+Even if there are collisions they should be relatively infrequent.
+I've implemented this with CRC32, but it would be worth loading real data and measuring the frequency and depth of collisions.
+It may be worth using CRC64 or another hash all together.

+### Bloom Filter
+A Redis based [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter).
+This should be used as the first filter in the chain, or the benefit is lost.
+Additionally it can not be the last filter in the chain.

+The idea behind a bloom filter is that you can test for existance in an arbitrarily large set of data, without consuming an arbitrarily large amount of memory.
+Bloom Filters will generate false positives, that means if it's found in the Bloom Filter the next filter in the chain should be checked.
+They do not however generate false negatives.
+If a URL is not found in the Bloom Filter, that result can be returned directly.

+The Bloom Filter is bypassed until initial data loading is complete.
+Currently the only supported method of data loading is from MySQL.

+The default behavior is to check for new data every one minute.
+This can be configured.
+Until new data is loaded into the Bloom Filter, it's as if the data is not present in the DB either, it will still return not found.

+The Bloom Filter is configured for 1000000 items out of the box, this can be changed through the config file.

+## Default Configuration
+The "default" configuration I have settled on, and packaged with Docker Compose, is **Bloom Filter->Redis Cache->MySQL**.
+We can quickly find out if a URL has not been flagged.
+However if it is found in the Bloom Filter we then check the Redis Cache, if it's there we can return.
+If it's not there then we need to check MySQL.
+This si the final stop and will provide the answer returned to the client.
+On the way back the URL will be inserted into the Redis Cache.

+This addresses several of the stated questions/requirements:

+1. The size of the URL list could grow infinitely, how might you scale this beyond the memory capacity of the system.

+   The Bloom Filter has a relatively small memory footprint even for a large set of data.
+The Redis cache can then be tuned appropriately.
+The backing MySQL instance can be whatever it needs to be to support the data set.

+   If it was found that a backing Redis cluster was the way to go, this could similarly be built out however large was deemed necessary.

+2. Assume that the number of requests will exceed the capacity of a single system, describe how might you solve this, and how might this change if you have to distribute this workload over geographic regions.

+   With a shared back end, be it Redis, MySQL, or otherwise workers can be scaled as necessary.
+From there they would be placed behind a load balancer, software or hardware based.
+Even inside a large Kubernetes deployment.
+Both Redis and MySQL support multi-site deployments so distributed geographic regions would be handled that way.

+   As the Bloom Filter is bypassed until it's loaded the existing data there's no concern about inconsistant results if that's the head of your chain.
+There would be some additional hurdles with updating Bloom Filters on an army of workers to keep them in sync, but that will be addressed below.

+3. What are some strategies you might use to update the service with new URLs?
+Updates may be as much as 5 thousand URLs a day with updates arriving every 10 minutes.

+   Given the time frame I stopped short of implementing this, other than the MySQL loader necessary for testing.
+I would keep the URL loading separate from the main application.
+Data would be loaded into whatever the final data store is, Redis or MySQL, singular or distributed.

+   The catch here is an army of workers with their own Bloom Filters.
+A Redis based Bloom Filter could be shared, but let's assume the Bloom Filter needs to be local to the worker.
+Having them all update at their own cadence would introduce inconsistent results.

+   This could be addressed by routing traffic based on it's source, rather than in a sequential round robin fashion.
+IE the same client always hits the same worker.
+This may be needlessly complex and inflexible if workers go down etc.

+   Alternatively I would actually have the data loading process generate a new Bloom Filter locally and then the push it out to the workers triggering the update to the new data.
+This has the added bonus of easily changing the parameters of the Bloom Filter as the data set grows.

 # Requirements
 ## Golang